Hypermobility and Ehlers-Danlos Syndrome

 Are you naturally flexible?

 Ever wonder if your extra flexibility is good or bad for your joints?
-You might be considered hypermobile
+You might be considered hypermobile.

-Find answers to "what is hypermobility, EDS and what your can do to protect your joints"
+Find answers to "what is hypermobility?
+EDS? and what your can do to protect your joints?"

 Ehlers-Danlos Syndrome

-Exercise with hypermobility and EDS
+Exercise with Hypermobilityh and EDS

 Hypermolitity and EDS